bertin-dev/SMOPAYE_MOBILE/app/Readme.md

 ## License

-This web App is open-sourced software (http://bertin-mounok.com).
+This Android App is open-sourced software (http://bertin-mounok.com).